yugabyte/yugabyte-db/docs/content/preview/tutorials/azure/azure-app-service.md

 After pushing code to the remote repository, Azure automatically builds and publishes the application.
 Once this is complete, visit your application's default domain to view YB Shoes, running in the Azure cloud infrastructure!

-## Wrapping up
+## Wrap-up

 As you see, moving an application to the cloud with Azure App Service and YugabyteDB Managed doesn't require much additional configuration.
-For further insight into building Node.js applications with YugabyteDB, check out the following blog:
+For more insight into building Node.js applications with YugabyteDB, check out the following blog:

 - [Node.js Smart Drivers for YugabyteDB: Why You Should Care](https://www.yugabyte.com/blog/node-js-smart-drivers-for-yugabytedb/)